ginoledesma/lets-drink/_posts/2020-12-15-midnight-oasis.md

 -----
 - Nice dark color, smooth, easy to drink
 - Only hints of its bitterness
-- This could be better if it were less sweet
+- This could be better if it were less sweet; increasing the amount of mixture also raises the sweetness